pratyusha321/Role-Hierarchy/README.md

                 8. Number of users from top.
                 9. Height of role hierachy.
                 10. Common boss of users.
   3. By selecting Operations "1.
-Add Sub Role", we can add the Sub Role and it's reporting to deatils.
+Add Sub Role", we can add the Sub Role and it's reporting to details.

       For Example: